 The nice thing about this is once you make it to a certain level—even if you take a selling hiatus—you never earn less than that percentage going forward.
 Once you make it to a certain level, you stay there until you make it to the next one.

 Being a freelancer, or independent contractor, your child has the luxury of setting their own schedule around classes and extracurricular activities.
+They can also adopt the skills they learn with Vector Marketing to build their own freelance career in the future.

 How do taxes work for independent contractors?